jwiegley/comparable/comparable_derive/README.md

 ## <a name="structs"></a>Structures

-Differencing arbitrary structures was the original motive for creating `Comparable`.
+Differencing arbitrary structures was the original motive for creating `comparable`.
 This is made feasible using a `Comparable` derive macro that auto-generates code needed for such comparisons.
 The purpose of this section is to explain how this macro works, and the various attribute macros that can be used to guide the process.
 If all else fails, manual trait implementations